-This chapter sets forth the Bureau for Medical Services (BMS) requirements for payment of emergency and non-emergency transportation services provided to eligible West Virginia (WV) Medicaid members.
-BMS recognizes three types of transportation services: air ambulance; ground ambulance; and non-ambulance, non-emergency medical transportation.
-Arrangements for non-emergency, non-ambulance transportation of Medicaid members will be made by BMS' contracted statewide transportation Broker.
-The Broker screens non-emergency transportation requests and arranges these transportation services with contracted transportation providers for eligible members to eligible Medicaid services when these members have no other access to transportation.
+This chapter sets forth the Bureau for Medical Services (BMS) requirements for payment of emergency and non-emergency medical transportation (NEMT) services provided to eligible West Virginia Medicaid members.
+The NEMT benefit is for transports to and from the member's address on record with the West Virginia Department of Health and Human Resources (DHHR).
+The BMS recognizes three types of transportation services: air ambulance; ground ambulance; and non-ambulance, non-emergency medical transportation.
+Arrangements for non-ambulance, non-emergency transportation of members will be made by BMS' contracted statewide transportation broker (hereafter referred to as Broker).
+The Broker screens non-emergency transportation requests and arranges these transportation services with contracted transportation providers for eligible members to eligible Medicaid covered services when these members have no other access to transportation.
+In collaboration with this policy, transportation benefits will also be administered in accordance with Chapter 27, Income Maintenance Manual and Medicaid State Plan Amendment (SPA) 13 -007.